 Telling time is a difficult skill for second and third graders.
 When students get to third grade, teachers will focus on telling time to the minute and solving elapsed time problems.
 To complete these challenging tasks, students need to have mastered the basics of time.
 Below is a list of ideas and resources you can use in your classroom to help your students master the basics.
+(Freebie at the end of this blog post)

 Talk About Time Each Day